LearnLib/alex/docs/contents/dev-docs/development/README.md

     * `docs/package.json`
 2. Commit and push the changes to the `developer` branch.
     - Ensure that the [CI pipeline][ci] passes.
-3. Merge the `developer` branch in the `master` branch.
+3. Merge the `developer` branch in the `main` branch.
     - Ensure that the [CI pipeline][ci] passes.
-4. In the `master` branch, create a new tag with the new version and perform a GitHub release.
+4. In the `main` branch, create a new tag with the new version and perform a GitHub release.
     - Append the current `docker-compose.production.yml` file.
       For this purpose, rename the file according to the current release version, e.g. ``docker-compose.alex-3.0.0.yml``
 5. In the `developer` branch, increment the version in all files from step 1 to the next minor version and append the *-SNAPSHOT* suffix.